reduxjs/redux/docs/tutorials/fundamentals/part-1-overview.md

   - [Redux DevTools Extension for Chrome](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en)
   - [Redux DevTools Extension for Firefox](https://addons.mozilla.org/en-US/firefox/addon/reduxdevtools/)

+[Replay.io](https://replay.io) also includes built-in support for the Redux Devtools and can be used for debugging React and Redux apps.

 ## What is Redux?

 It helps to understand what this "Redux" thing is in the first place.
 What does it do?
 What problems does it help me solve?
 Why would I want to use it?